Dracula Untold

 Dracula Untold is a 2014 American action horror film directed by Gary Shore in his feature film debut, and written by Matt Sazama and Burk Sharpless.
 Based on an original screenplay by Sazama and Sharpless, the plot creates an origin story for the title character, rather than using the storyline of Bram Stoker's Dracula.
 In this adaptation, Dracula is the historical figure Vlad III "the Impaler" Dracula and transforms into his monstrous alter ego to protect his family and kingdom from Ottoman Sultan Mehmed II.
 Luke Evans portrays the title character, with Sarah Gadon, Dominic Cooper, Art Parkinson and Charles Dance cast in supporting roles.
 Principal photography began in Northern Ireland on August 5, 2013.
 Universal Pictures released the film in regular and IMAX cinemas on October 10, 2014.
 Dracula Untold grossed $217 million worldwide and received mixed reviews from critics.

 Plot

 In the 15th century, Vlad Dracula is the Prince of Wallachia and Transylvania.
-As royal ward of the Ottoman Empire's Sultan, Vlad was trained since a young age to join Sultan's elite janissary corps.
+As royal ward of the Ottoman Empire's Sultan, Vlad was trained since a young age to join the Sultan's elite janissary corps.
 He became their most feared warrior, earning the moniker "Vlad the Impaler, Son of the Dragon".
 After becoming sickened by his own exploits, he retires and rules his domains in peace.

 Discovering a helmet in a stream, Vlad fears that an Ottoman scouting party is preparing for an invasion.
 Following the stream to a cave in Broken Tooth Mountain, Vlad's retinue are attacked by a humanoid creature which kills all of his soldiers.
 Vlad barely escapes and returns to his castle.
 He learns from Brother Lucian, a Romanian Orthodox Christian monk, that the creature is a vampire.
-Once a General from the Roman Legions named Caligula, it was tricked by a demon for power, but was trapped in the cave.
+Once a General from the Roman legions named Caligula, it was tricked by a demon for power, but was trapped in the cave.

 As Vlad celebrates an Orthodox Christian Easter-feast with his wife Mirena and son Ingeras, an Ottoman contingent arrives at the castle.
 The emissary demands a tribute of boys for Sultan Mehmed II, including Vlad's son.
 Desperate to save his son, Vlad returns to Broken Tooth Mountain to seek help from the Master Vampire.

 The vampire offers Vlad blood that temporarily gives him its powers.
 If he resists the intense urge to drink human blood for the next three days, he will turn back into a human.
 Otherwise, he will remain a vampire forever, and the ancient vampire will be freed.
 Vlad drinks its blood and is given superhuman strength and supernatural abilities, including the ability to transform into a cloud of bats.
 Vlad returns to the castle in time to catch a squad of soldiers and single-handedly kills them all.
 He then sends most of the castle's subjects to Cozia Monastery for safety.